-Fans seeking the best odds for the next Eagles’ game can look right here.
-These are the best available betting lines, thanks to our NFL odds feed direct from NJ online sportsbooks.
-The lines are comparable to what bettors will find at Las Vegas sportsbooks.
+Want the best odds for this week’s Eagles’ game?
+Below you’ll find the best available betting lines direct from NJ online sportsbooks including this week’s spread, current Super Bowl odds and selected Eagles player props.
 Click on any odds to go directly to the sportsbook, claim your bonus and start making your bets.